mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

     You can try to use the *post-processing* function of a `$MAP_SRC$` macro.

+!!! question "Which generation plan is used: the one of the custom generation facet or from any of the used devkits?"

+    - Custom generation facet: if there is a GP defined, this plan is used.
+    - Devkits: first, MPS looks if any devkit specifies a GP.
+The first devKit with an associated plan is consulted, if any, and no further lookup is done.
+      If there are no devkits with associated plans, MPS checks the facets of the devkit modules if any is an GP provider.
+      The first found facet serves as a provider.

 ## How to generate XY

 !!! question "What can be generated?"